MESH-Research/invenio-remote-user-data-kcworks/README.md

                                the request.
 The token should be stored in the .env file in the root directory of the Invenio instance or set in the server system environment.

-REMOTE_USER_DATA_UPDATE_INTERVAL

-    The period (in minutes) between background calls to the remote API to update user data during a logged-in session.
-Default is 60 minutes.

 REMOTE_USER_DATA_MQ_EXCHANGE